Skip to Content

 Things to do in and around Tahquamenon

-There is not much in the way of commercial attractions because the park is so remote.
-Within the park you can hike, canoe, fish, look for wildlife, or attend a ranger walk.
+Because the park is so remote, there are not many commercial attractions.
+However, you can hike, canoe, fish, look for wildlife, or attend a ranger walk within the park.

 The Great Lakes Shipwreck Museum at Whitefish Point is recommended.
 See the bell from the Edmund Fitzgerald and enjoy views from the lighthouse.